Linux OS and Distributions

 - Peripheral like USB, Firewire management

-And Linux kernel do not provides following tools, applications and features
+And Linux kernel does not provide following tools, applications, and features.

 - Browser like Chrome, Firefox